If Robin Williams (may he rest in peace) was emcee’ing your company’s next all-hands meeting, would you go?

-An all-hands meeting brings the entire organization together to share updates, ask questions, and get to know senior leadership a little better.
-Unlike team- or department-level meetings, an all-hands ensures everyone receives the same information and messages.
+An all-hands meeting brings the entire organization together to share updates, ask questions, and get to know senior leadership better.
+Unlike team- or department-level meetings, an all-hands meeting ensures everyone receives the same information and messages.

-So why not just send an all-staff email blast?
-Emails are cold and impersonal by comparison.
-Hearing from executives (like, literally hearing their voices) goes a long way toward keeping employees personally invested and connected to the broader mission, especially as the company grows.
+The truth is, hearing from executives (like, literally hearing their voices) goes a long way toward keeping employees personally invested and connected to the broader mission, especially as your company grows.

 Use all-hands meetings to create a two-way dialogue

-The best all-hands meetings offer employees a chance to engage directly with founders and executives.
-At Atlassian, we do weekly half-hour “global town halls”, about 25% of which are devoted entirely to Q&A, and those that aren’t sometimes include space for impromptu questions.
+But the best all-hands meetings offer employees a chance to engage directly with founders and executives.
+At Atlassian, we do weekly half-hour “global town halls,” about 25 percent of which are devoted entirely to Q&A, and those that aren’t sometimes include space for impromptu questions.

-When we were much smaller, we’d simply raise our hands and pass a microphone to whoever was called on.
-Now, to facilitate Q&A across a globally-distributed company of over 2,600 people, we submit questions in advance and can up-vote the questions we most want to be answered.
-This transparent process ensures we all have a view on what’s on each other’s minds, and that we use the time we have answering the most pressing questions.
+When we were much smaller, we’d simply raise our hands and pass a microphone to whomever was called upon.
+Now, to facilitate Q&A across a globally-distributed company of nearly 4,000 people, we submit questions in advance and up-vote those we most want answered.
+This transparent process ensures we all have a view into what’s on one another’s minds, and that we use the time we have answering the most pressing questions.

 Dialogue between departments matters, too.
 To that end, we usually have at least one presenter who updates the rest of the company on a big project their team is working on, a big win they just scored, or even a big lesson learned.